A brief history of the cultural significance of mint tea

 The history of mint tea

 The use of mint as a culinary and medicinal herb dates back thousands of years, where it was used by ancient civilisations for its aromatic properties and health benefits.
-The earliest known records of mint being used in drinks can be traced to the Middle East, where it was enjoyed for its refreshing taste and digestive properties.
-Mint tea, in particular, is thought to have been introduced during the rule of the Saadian dynasty in the 16th century.
+The earliest known records of mint being used in drinks come from the Middle East, where it was enjoyed for its refreshing taste and digestive benefits.
+The combination of green tea with fresh mint leaves, now widely associated with North Africa, was introduced to the Maghreb region in the 18th and 19th centuries with the arrival of imported green tea, and it quickly became an important part of social and cultural life.

 Middle East

 Mint tea is a staple in many Middle Eastern countries, often served to guests as a sign of hospitality.
-The preparation of mint tea varies by region, but it typically involves steeping fresh mint leaves in green tea, sweetened with sugar.
-In Morocco, for example, mint tea is an integral part of the culture.
-The ritual of preparing and serving mint tea is a cherished tradition, symbolising friendship and generosity.
+The preparation of mint tea varies by region, but it typically involves steeping fresh mint leaves, sometimes combined with black tea, and sweetened with sugar.
+In certain regions, mint leaves are grown in home gardens or harvested wild, and the choice of mint variety can subtly change the taste, making each cup a reflection of local ingredients and traditions.

 North Africa